 - An energy storage facility with a plant energy rating of less than 600 kWh.

-In both cases, the underlying land is nevertheless subject to municipal taxes.
+In both cases, the underlying land is nevertheless subject to education and municipal property taxes.
 When this occurs, the land should be valued based on its highest and best use.
-Market and income approaches are appropriate for determining value.
+Market and income approaches are typically appropriate for determining value.

 Quick Reference Chart

 |Uniform Capacity Tax||Statewide Education Property Tax||Municipal Property Tax|

 |Solar Plant with 50 kW or More Plant Capacity||$4.00per kW of plant capacity, paid annually to the Department of Taxes.||Exempt||Unless locally exempted, must be taxed based on an alternative valuation methodology set out in statute.*|